Dana Rivers: Activism

-Rivers participated in Camp Trans protests against the Michigan Womyn's Music Festival in 2000.
+After settling her case, Rivers travelled the country to speak to groups about her experience.
 In 2004, Rivers appeared on the news magazine program 20/20.
 She discussed her discrimination case, as well as the gender confirming surgeries she received in 2000.

 Murders and trial

 On November 11, 2016, married couple Patricia Wright and Charlotte Reed and their nineteen-year-old son, Benny Toto Diambu-Wright, were killed at their house in Oakland, California.
 Wright and Reed were both stabbed and "riddled with bullets" in their bed, though Reed was stabbed dozens more times than Wright, to the point of being "unrecognizable".
 Diambu was shot and was found lying in the street after leaving the house.
 When police arrived at the scene following 911 calls, they found Rivers running from the house, which was on fire, while covered in blood.
 She was in possession of knives, ammunition, and metal knuckles; when arrested, she "began to make spontaneous statements about her involvement in the murders", according to police.

 Rivers was formally charged with three counts of murder, arson, and possession of metal knuckles on November 14, 2016.
 In 2017, she pleaded not guilty to the charges; in 2018 she was ordered to stand trial on the murder charges.
-After years of delay, Rivers' jury trial on charges of murder began in late October, 2022.
+After years of delay, Rivers' jury trial on charges of murder began in late October 2022.
 The prosecution alleged that, motivated by Reed's exit from the women's motorcycle club they had both been members of, Rivers had gained Reed's trust in order to be allowed to spend the night in her and Wright's home.
 Rivers then shot the couple to death in their sleep, stabbing the corpses afterwards; she set fire to the garage in an attempt to remove evidence of the crime.
 On November 16, 2022, a jury found Rivers guilty on all charges.
-In January 2023, ajudge ruled that she had been legally sane at the time of the murders.
+In January 2023, a judge ruled that she had been legally sane at the time of the murders.
+The same judge later sentenced Rivers to life in prison without the possibility of parole, calling it "the most depraved crime I ever handled in the criminal justice system in 33 years."